webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 header to a size that is greater than the length of the plaintext, plus any padding (which is at least 2 octets).

-A push message MUST include a zero length `keyid` parameter in the content coding header.
+A push message MUST include the application server ECDH public key in the `keyid` parameter of the encrypted content coding header.

-A push service is not required to support more than 4096 octets of payload body (see Section 7.2 of {{!I-D.ietf-webpush-protocol}}), which equates to at most 4057 octets of plaintext.
+A push service is not required to support more than 4096 octets of payload body (see Section 7.2 of {{!I-D.ietf-webpush-protocol}}).
+Absent header (86 octets), padding (minimum 2 octets), and expansion for AEAD_AES_128_GCM (16 octets), this equates to at most 3992 octets of plaintext.

 An Application Server MUST NOT use other content encodings for push messages.
 In particular, content encodings that compress could result in leaking of push message contents.
 The Content-Encoding header field therefore has exactly one value, which is `aes128gcm`.
 Multiple `aes128gcm` values are not permitted.

-An Application Server MUST include exactly one `aes128gcm` content coding, and at most one entry having a `dh` parameter in the Crypto-Key field.
-This allows the `keyid` parameter to be omitted.

-An Application Server MUST NOT include an `aes128gcm` parameter in the Crypto-Key header field.

 A User Agent is not required to support multiple records.
-A User Agent MAY ignore the `rs` field and assume that the `keyid` field is empty.
+A User Agent MAY ignore the `rs` field.
 If a record size is unchecked, decryption will fail with high probability for all valid cases.
-However, decryption will also succeed if the push message contains a single record from a longer truncated message.
+However, decryption will succeed if the push message contains a single record from a longer truncated message.
 Given that an Application Server is prohibited from generating such a message, this is not considered a serious risk.

 # Push Message Encryption Example {#example}